citp/privacy-policy-historical/p/pi/pix/pixtastock.com.md

-> *The following text is extracted and transformed from the pixtastock.com privacy policy that was archived on 2013-12-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131209141235id_/http%3A//www.pixtastock.com/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pixtastock.com privacy policy that was archived on 2014-06-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140610150641id_/http%3A//www.pixtastock.com/privacy_policy) for the most accurate reproduction.*

 # Privacy Policy - Stock Photos PIXTA

+*We have updated our Privacy Policy.

-We, Pixta Inc. (hereinafter referred to as “Pixta” or “we”) collect from each user (hereinafter referred to as the “User”) of our service “PIXTA” (hereinafter referred to as the “Service”) the User’s personal information for his or her safe and secure use of the Service.
-We take the utmost attention and strict measures to protect the collected personal information of User in accordance with this Privacy Policy.
+We, Pixta Inc. (hereinafter referred to as “Pixta” or “we”) handle with the utmost attention, and take strict measures to protect, the personal information collected from each user (hereinafter referred to as the “User”) of our services “PIXTA” and “Imasia”(hereinafter referred to as the “Service”) in accordance with the following Privacy Policy (hereinafter referred to as the “Privacy Policy”).

 ### Definition of Personal Information

-In this Privacy Policy, we refer to as the “Personal Information” any and all the information required for the use of the Service, which can identify the User’s specific individual such as e-mail address, password, name, date of birth, postal address, telephone number, and credit card information.
+In this Privacy Policy, the “Personal Information” shall mean information about a living individual which can identify the specific individual by name, date of birth or other description contained in such information (including such information as will allow easy reference to other information and will thereby enable the identification of the specific individual), such as e-mail address, password, name, date of birth, postal address, telephone number, and credit card information collected from the User for the use of the Service.
-We do not regard Cookies or IP address information as included in the Personal Information because sole Cookies or IP address information cannot identify the specific individual; provided, however, that they are regarded as the Personal Information if they are combined and used together with any of the Personal Information.
+We may also collect information concerning the User’s usage situation on the Service including but not limited to, information of IP address, Cookies, and browser.
+However, we do not regard that information as included in the Personal Information because it alone cannot identify the specific individual; provided, however, that it shall be regarded as the Personal Information if it is combined and used together with any of the Personal Information.
 We do not intend to require or collect the Personal Information from anyone under the age of 18 years, with knowing the age of such person.
 People who are younger than 18 years old may not use the Service.

 ### Use of Personal Information